Monarchy of Belize: Foreign affairs

 The Royal Prerogative also extends to foreign affairs: the sovereign or the governor-general may negotiate and ratify treaties, alliances, and international agreements; no parliamentary approval is required.
 However, a treaty cannot alter the domestic laws of Belize; an Act of Parliament is necessary in such cases.
 The governor-general, on behalf of the monarch, also accredits Belizean High Commissioners and ambassadors, and receives diplomats from foreign states.

 In addition, the issuance of passports falls under the Royal Prerogative and, as such, all Belizean passports are issued in the governor-general's name, the monarch's vice-regal representative.

 National Assembly

-The governor-general is responsible for summoning the two Houses of the National Assembly and may at any time prorogue or dissolve the National Assembly.
+The governor-general is responsible for summoning the two Houses of the National Assembly: the Senate and the House of Representatives, and may at any time prorogue or dissolve the National Assembly.
 At the opening of a new parliamentary session, the governor-general reads the Speech from the Throne, outlining the government's legislative agenda.
-A general election follows dissolution, the writs for which are dropped by the governor-general at Belize House.
+A general election follows dissolution, the writs for which are issued by the governor-general at Belize House.